mterra81/EBS-Move-Improve/lab100/labguide100.md

 ![](./images/2.png "")

-2. In the COMPARTMENT drop-down list on the left side of your screen, select your root compartment.
+2. In the COMPARTMENT drop-down, list on the left side of your screen, select your root compartment.

 ![](./images/3.png "")